How to Host Your Own Olympic Games for the Kids

 Break Into Teams

-Get Creative With Uniforms
+Get Creative With Your Olympic Uniforms

 If your clan skews more artistic than athletic, make designing a uniform your first contest.
 Give each team the same plain white T-shirts, plus fabric markers or paint, glue, and colorful add-ons (felt, feathers, whatever you have stashed in your crafts closet), and have them trick out the tops according to a team theme.
 Otherwise, just distribute color-coded tees, wristbands, or knee socks—or all of the above.

-Games for the Grass: Backyard Gymnastics
+Outdoor Games for the Grass: Backyard Gymnastics

 How to play: First, paint a straight, even stripe on a flat section of lawn to stand in for a balance beam.
-(A standard beam is four inches wide by 16 feet long, if you’re feeling fastidious.)
+(A standard gymnastics beam is four inches wide by 16 feet long, if you’re feeling fastidious.)
 Then challenge team members to perform a series of increasingly difficult maneuvers without straying from the stripe: walking backward; hopping on one foot; and doing cartwheels.

-Games for the Grass: Blindfold Croquet
+Outdoor Games for the Grass: Blindfold Croquet

 What you need: A croquet set and a length of dark-colored, opaque fabric to use as a blindfold.

 How to play: Fun fact: Croquet made its Olympic debut at the 1900 Paris Games (and never got invited back).
-In this twist on the classic, one team member must complete the course blindfolded, with only vocal cues from a single team member to guide him—which puts as much emphasis on communication and cooperation as on sheer mallet-wielding skill.
+In this twist on the classic, one team member must complete the course blindfolded, using only vocal cues from a single team member to guide him—which puts as much emphasis on communication and cooperation as on sheer mallet-wielding skill.

-Games for the Grass: Crab-Walk Scramble
+Outdoor Games for the Grass: Crab-Walk Scramble

 What you need: Your nimblest teammate.